uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * The student is not contributing or contributing significantly less than their teammates.
     * The individual student is significantly preventing their teammates from participating or contributing.
     * The individual student's is significantly misusing git/GitHub/Heroku/other software tools.
-    * The indivudual student is engaging in significant "intellectual violence."
+    * The individual student is engaging in significant "intellectual violence."
         * Intellectual violence is when one teammate uses their skill, knowledge, or experience, to intimidate or control the other teammate(s) rather than sharing and helping them learn.
     * The individual student is not communicating or only communicating very rarely with their team.
     * The individual student does not complete the peer feedback form (-1 mark for each part 1-4).